efung/flickr-hacks-ruby/hack44/README.md

 * rmagick gem: http://rmagick.rubyforge.org/

 ## Differences from book
-* In addition to specifying a local file, you can also specify a URL to an image
+* samplePhoto.rb: In addition to specifying a local file, you can also specify a URL to an image

-## Example Usage: samplePhoto.rb
+## Usage: samplePhoto.rb
     $ ruby samplePhoto.rb http://www.example.com/persimmon.png
     $ ruby samplePhoto.rb persimmon.jpg